MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Start-An-Express-Project/content.md

 Before we get started, let's make a plan for what **User Stories** we're going to build.
 Then we'll jump in and start Express.js app and add a templating engine.

+# Learning Outcomes

+By the end of this tutorial, you should be able to...

+1. Build a web app using Node.js, Express.js, and Handlebars
+1. Utilize a NoSQL database (MongoDB) for your web app
+1. Integrate RESTful and Resourceful routing in your web app
+1. CRUD a single resource
+1. Understand how to use Bootstrap for basic styling

 # How to Plan a Coding Project: User Stories

 Software development these days is usually organized into **Agile Sprints** that are usually two weeks long.
 You'll notice evidence of this if you ever update your apps and read the update text.
 Sometimes it just says: